ITU-BDSA2024-GROUP5/Chirp/docs/report.md

 ![Illustration of the _Chirp!_ data model as UML class diagram.](images/onion/Chirp.Core.png)

 The Chirp application purposely utilizes an onion architecture to promote a clear separation of concern.
-The "onion" consists of multiple layers with the core being Chirp.Core, where the domain model resides.
+The "onion" consists of multiple layers with the core being **Chirp.Core**, where the domain model resides.
 The domain model is relatively simple and represents 'Authors' and 'Cheeps'.
-The author model extends an IdentityUser from ASP.NET Core Identity to make it work seamlessly with the rest of the ASP.NET Core ecosystem.
+The author model extends **IdentityUser** from ASP.NET Core Identity to make it work seamlessly with the rest of the ASP.NET Core ecosystem.

 \newpage